pyOpenSci/handbook/_sources/organization/employee-onboarding.md.txt

 Once Community Initiatives onboarding is complete, all core pyOpenSci staff receive the following:

-**Google Workspace account**
+### 1. Create a Google Workspace account

-- A pyOpenSci email (`name@pyopensci.org`) will be created.
+A pyOpenSci email (`name@pyopensci.org`) will be created for staff / salaried employees.

-**Google Drive access**
+### 2. Provide Google Drive access

-- Added to `pyos-shared` and other relevant shared drives.
+Add the employee to the `pyos-shared` Google Drive and any other relevant shared drives that support their work for pyOpenSci.

-**pyOpenSci GitHub organization access**
+### 3. Provide pyOpenSci GitHub organization access

-- Added to the pyOpenSci GitHub organization.
+The employee will be added to the pyOpenSci GitHub organization.

 As part of the onboarding process, New staff are given the freedom to choose their preferred GitHub account.
 Depending on their role and personal preference, they may opt to use their existing personal account or create a new one specifically for their work with pyOpenSci.

 [Learn more about how we use GitHub.](github)

-**Access to Asana**
+### 4. Add employee to the pyOpenSci Operations Asana Team

-- [We use Asana to track and manage tasks.](asana).
-All pyOpenSci employees will be added to the pyOpenSci Operations Asana team.
+[We use Asana to track and manage tasks.](asana) All pyOpenSci employees will be added to the pyOpenSci Operations Asana team.

-**Slack**
+### 5. Add employee to the pyOpenSci Slack

-- Invited to Slack workspace for day-to-day communication.
+Invite to the pyOpenSci Slack workspace for day-to-day communication.
 - [Learn more about how we use Slack.](https://www.pyopensci.org/handbook/community/slack.html)

-**Discord**
+### 6. Invite employee to the pyOpenSci Discord

-- Invited to our Discord workspace, which we use for events.
+* Invited to our [Discord workspace](https://discord.gg/FDKVrSB4), which we use for events.

-**Access to social media and content platforms (as needed)**
+### 7. Provide access to social media and content platforms (as needed)

-- Access to LinkedIn, Mastodon, BlueSky, YouTube, Buffer as needed, depending on the position.
+Access to LinkedIn, [Mastodon](https://fosstodon.org/@pyOpenSci), BlueSky, YouTube, Buffer as needed, depending on the position. **media at pyopensci.org** email is used for these accounts.

 - [Learn more about how we use Buffer for social posting.](buffer)

+### 7. Provide access to BitWarden for media and admin account credentials

+We use [BitWarden](bitwarden) for administration accounts and social.
+Provide the employee with access to BitWarden to access these accounts.

 ## Onboarding for flexible project-based positions